Nearly $k$-distance sets: Introduction

 is at least $M$.

-In these terms, Theorems~\ref{emps1}--\ref{emp2} determine (or asymptotically determine) the quantity $M_k(d,n)$ for $k=1,2$, $d\geq 2$ and for $k\geq 1$, $d=2$, provided $n$ is large enough.
-It is natural to state the following general question. \begin{prb} For any fixed $k,d\ge 1$ and $n\ge n(k,d)$, determine, at least asymptotically, the value of $M_k(d,n)$. \end{prb}
+In these terms, Theorems~\ref{emps1}--\ref{emp3} determine (or asymptotically determine) the quantity $M_k(d,n)$ for $k=1,2$ and $d\geq 2$, as well as for $k\geq 1$ and $d=2$, provided that $n$ is large enough.
+It is natural to state the following general problem. \begin{prb} For any fixed $k,d\ge 1$ and $n\ge n_0(k,d)$, determine, at least asymptotically, the value of $M_k(d,n)$. \end{prb}